justice-sh/personal-finance/README.md

 ## Project Guide

+### File naming convention

-1. File name case is kabal-case, example `jar-fill.tsx`
+- File name case is kabal-case, example `jar-fill.tsx`

+### Making changes

+- Create a branch for your changes, then push and create a PR.
+DO NOT PUSH TO MAIN BRANCH DIRECTLY!